Future Fuels and Technology Project

 The project consists of three main workstreams:

-Online information portal: The FFT online information portal has been developed to provide easy and user-friendly access to the latest information on zero and near-zero marine fuels and technologies among IMO Member States, policymakers, relevant organizations and institutions, and the general public.
-The FFT information portal can be accessed at http://futurefuels.imo.org.
+Workstream 2 - Online information portal: facilitate easy access to the latest information on zero and near-zero marine fuels and technologies among stakeholders through the Future Fuels and Technology online information portal (http://futurefuels.imo.org.)

 Workstream 1: Technical analysis